OPEC+ meets to review compliance with oil cuts

 OPEC+ is unlikely to change its output policy, which currently calls for reducing output by 7.7 million barrels per day (bpd) versus a record high 9.7 million bpd up until this month, according to OPEC+ sources.

+“The meeting will be mostly a focus on conformity and compensation,” said an OPEC source, rather than any major tweaks to the OPEC+ supply cut deal.

-They said the meeting instead would focus on compliance by countries such as Iraq, Nigeria and Kazakhstan.
+Other sources said the virtual meeting, scheduled to start at 1400 GMT, would look in particular at compliance by countries such as Iraq, Nigeria and Kazakhstan.
+They have made a smaller share of their reduction than members such as Saudi Arabia.

 That is high by OPEC standards.
 In July, top exporter Saudi Arabia was still pumping below its target and Iraq and Nigeria, while lagging the Gulf OPEC members on compliance, were pumping less than in previous months, according to a Reuters survey and other assessments.